-Students engaged in interpretive or original creative work in majors such as Creative Writing, Dance, Film, Music, Studio Art, and Theatre will produce a three-page prospectus that provides a clear description of the project's nature, purpose, relevant contexts for understanding the significance of the work, and projected timeline.
-The final written report for a creative thesis should be a minimum length of 10 pages of text, plus documentation (works cited, appendices, images, etc.) Please note that this written report is in addition to the creative work itself, even if the creative work is a written project (a screenplay, a short novel, poetry, etc.) Students must submit this written report to the DigiNole archive upon the completion of the oral defense.
+The final written product for a creative project should be a written analytical reflection that is a minimum length of 10 pages of text plus documentation (works cited, appendices, images, etc.) Please note that this written reflection is in addition to the creative work itself, even if the creative work is a written project (a screenplay, a short novel, poetry, etc.) Students must submit this written analytical reflection to the DigiNole archive upon the completion of the oral defense.

-A written report for a creative thesis project will thoughtfully reflect on, but is not limited to, two or more of the following: (a) historical, cultural, stylistic, analytic, or interpretive perspectives on roles or works performed; (b) a chronology of the conception and evolution of the project; (c) a description of the intention and significance of the project, tools and methods used and why chosen; and (d) an analysis of how the project compares to other works in its genre.
+A written analytical reflection for a creative project will thoughtfully reflect on, but is not limited to, two or more of the following: (a) historical, cultural, stylistic, analytic, or interpretive perspectives on roles or works performed; (b) a chronology of the conception and evolution of the project; (c) a description of the intention and significance of the project, tools and methods used and why chosen; and (d) an analysis of how the project compares to other works in its genre.